 Ultralight Down Jacket

 Uniqlo Puff Ultralight Down Jacket – This puff is warm and packable.
 Plus it seems to have lasted just as long as those I know who have the Patagonia Nano Puff ($200).
 It’s a great budget option if you just don’t have the budget for a Patagonia piece.
+And also makes my list for what to wear hiking in winter.
 Uniqlo $70

 Bedrock Cairn Adventure Sandals – These are the best summer sandals for biking, hiking, and water activities.
 If you’re the kind of person who loves flip flops in summer, these are a great sporty alternative to Tevas.
 Great grippy Vibram soles, comfortable straps and some fun colors.
 I’ve put a ton of hiking, biking, bikepacking, and backpacking miles on these for a full season and they’re still in near perfect shape!
 The only thing I don’t like about these is the $105 price tag.
 But after owning them for a bit, I would say they’re worth the price.
 But a great item to snag at 20% off with the REI semi-annual sales!
 REI $105

 ENO DoubleNest Hammock – This ENO hammock has been one of my favorite gear purchases from the last couple years.
 I’m now one of those people who is always scouting tree positions.
 Like oooh, that would be a great spot for a hammock!
 This hammock is definitely a splurge purchase, but it’s worth it.
 Hammock is $70, and the straps system is $30, so $100 total.
 Sometimes you can find sale prints though!
-There are also other hammock options on Amazon and Target, but like with most gear, your mileage may vary.
-So if you’re looking for a hammock for a once a year camping trip, the ENO might not be worth it, but if you’re going to be getting some serious use out it, I’d definitely recommend the ENO!
+While it’s not the lightest item to pack, it can be worth it depending on your backpacking style.
+Check out my backpacking gear list spreadsheet to calculate your backpack weight with this gear addition!
 Weight: 1 pound, 3 ounces.
 Hammock: REI $70, Hammock straps: REI $30

 Stainless steel insulated growlers are great for keeping things cold while camping or back at the trailhead for after a hike.
 Hydroflask makes great products, and I own a 32oz, but this year I bought a Zak design 64oz growler for $20, and it’s been great for keeping water cold without using a cooler during car camping trips!
 So depending on your budget, here’s a save and a splurge option!
 REI $60